Madison, SD

 About Madison, SD

-Madison is a small community in South Dakota with a population of 6,158 residents.
-The median household income is $62,180 per year, which is near the national average.
-The median age in Madison is 39.6 years.
+Madison is a small town located in South Dakota with a population of 6,158 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,180 per year, which is 17% below the national median of $75,149.
+The median age of 39.6 years is close to the US median age of 38.9 years.

 How Madison Ranks in South Dakota